mdflaher/InetSoftWork/How to Make a Chart that can Switch Data Binding.md

-# How do I make a chart that switches data bindingsback and forth?
+# How do I make a chart that switches data bindings back and forth?

 This example uses the orders dataset.
 Drag out a chart and radio button from the left hand panel.